FizzaAbid/ELT_Pipeline/readme.md

 ##### Future Recommendation ###
 - Normalization can be done to reduce redundancy in depth.
-- Same code can be executed on pyspark
+- Same code can be executed on pyspark (Initially started code with pyspark in the beginning, just added a dummy code for it)
 - Separate tables for categories, locations, links, etc. can be created with one mutual column id